Advertiser Disclosure

 Emirates has 3 reward tiers for redemptions: Saver, Flex, and Flex Plus.

-We’ll focus on Saver awards for economy and business class because they are the cheapest options for its cabin classes.
+Saver awards for economy and business class are the cheapest options for its cabin classes.
 Also, Emirates eliminated Flex first class awards a while ago, so those are no longer possible.

-Emirates doesn’t publish the zone definitions, so the best way to find out if 2 places are in the same zone is to compare the mileage costs using the Emirates Skywards Miles Calculator.
+Emirates doesn’t publish its zone definitions, so the best way to determine if 2 places are in the same zone is to compare the mileage costs using the Emirates Skywards Miles Calculator.
 To find out, follow these steps:

 1. Visit the Emirates Skywards Miles Calculator.